How to Make the Supercorder Straight Flute

 By then hopefully you're off to a good straight start.

 That's just how I did it.
 Others might have better tools or methods.
+(One day I ran across a long "gun drill" bit but by then I was already doing it this way.)

 Reaming the Body

 I made the body bore reamer from a piece of 1/8 x 3/4 inch mild steel bar about 450mm long.
-From the slight "shoulder" (see image) the shank part ends and the reaming part starts.
+From the slight "shoulder" (image below) the shank part ends and the reaming part starts.
 The reaming part is long enough to go right through the body bore and do the bottom end cleanly.
 Two corners along the edge of the reamer are sharpened (at 90 degrees to the face) to scrape out the bore to the desired profile when one turns it clockwise.
 The other two edges are slightly rounded off to follow the inside curve of the bore, providing enough support that the reamer scrapes smoothly without "jitter", but not binding.

 I was usually putting the flat shank of the reamer in a vise and turning the piece of wood.
 Even shaving a small amount of wood at a time, a considerable force is needed to turn the reamer - easier to turn the larger square piece of wood.
 Later I cut down the the shank end a bit and soldered a piece of 3/8 inch pipe onto the nub, per the image.
 I put the reamer into a slowly turning chuck and, holding the wood (gloves!), I bored out three or four body pieces in short order.
-(That's prototype method (vise) versus faster production (chuck).)
+(That's prototype method (vise) versus faster "production" (chuck).)

 Reamers, top to bottom:

-* Head Reamer
+* Head Reamer (inserted to tape)

-* Body Reamer
+* Body Reamer (inserted t shoulder)

 * Two Fine Tuning Reamers